-The Foundation is in the process of making an assessment of what the impact of these amendments and new standards is expected to be in the period of initial application.
-So far the Foundation has not identified any aspects of new standards which may have a significant impact on the financial statements.
-As the Foundation has not completed its assessment, further impacts may be identified in due course and will be taken into consideration when determining whether to adopt any of these new requirements before their effective date and which transitional approach to take, where there are alternative approaches allowed under the new standards.
+The Foundation is in the process of making an assessment of what the new standard is expected to be in the period of initial application.
+So far the Foundation has identified an aspect of the new standard which may have an impact on the financial statements.
+Further details of the expected impacts are discussed below.
 The Foundation does not intend to early adopt any of these amendments on new standards.